Aviation Expert Witness

 FAA Certificates

-Airline Transport Pilot certificate with multi-engine airplane, seaplane, and helicopter ratings.
-The certificate includes an SIC type rating for the CL-65 Canadair Regional Jet.
+Airline Transport Pilot certificate with multi-engine airplane, single-engine airplane, and helicopter ratings.
+Single-engine seaplane rated at the Commercial level.
+The ATP certificate includes an SIC type rating for the CL-65 Canadair Regional Jet and a PIC-S (single pilot) type rating for the Cessna Mustang C510 business jet.

 Flight Instructor certificate with airplane, helicopter, and instrument ratings.